learnbyexample/learn_js_regexp/js_regexp.md

 < "{},{cat},{tiger}"
 ```

+## Capture groups inside positive lookarounds

 Even though lookarounds are not part of matched portions, capture groups can be used inside positive lookarounds.
+Can you reason out why it won't work for negative lookarounds?

 ```js
 > console.log('a b c d e'.replace(/(\S+\s+)(?=(\S+)\s)/g, '$1$2\n'))